Oscar the Grouch: Appearances in other media

 A hybrid of Oscar the Grouch, Ernie, and the Cookie Monster appears in The Goodies episode "The Goodies Rule – O.K.?", where it attacked Tim Brooke-Taylor whilst in a bin, only for Tim to eat it.

 Oscar made what he called "a very brief cameo" in the 1981 Jim Henson movie The Great Muppet Caper.
 When Miss Piggy threw a truck driver (played by Peter Ustinov) into a pile of boxes and a pile of trash cans, Oscar emerged from his trash can and demanded "Hey, what's all the racket?"
-Oscar also appeared in the Jim Henson holiday special, A Muppet Family Christmas, when the Sesame Street Gang comes to the Grizzly Farm House for the holidays, in the film he befriends Rizzo the Rat who asks the Grouch if he could stay in his trash can for the night.
+Oscar also appeared in the Jim Henson holiday special, A Muppet Family Christmas, when the Sesame Street Gang comes to the Grizzly Farm House for the holidays.
+In the film he befriends Rizzo the Rat who asks the Grouch if he could stay in his trash can for the night.
 Oscar agreed saying that he never had a rat in his trash can before.

 Oscar could be seen among many villains in the South Park episode "Imagination Land III".

 Oscar appears in the episode "Fashion" of the IFC show Portlandia.

 Oscar was on an episode of Scrubs, imagined as the new chief of medicine.

 Oscar is one of numerous PBS personalities chasing after Homer Simpson for not being able to pay a pledge in a Simpsons season 11 episode, "Missionary: Impossible".
 Oscar crashes through the window of the church Homer is hiding in, and demands the money while Elmo, who was hiding in the trash can with him, tells Homer he knows where he lives.
-He also appears in "Trash of the Titans" in a The Simpsons season 9 episode.
+He also appears in "Trash of the Titans", a season 9 episode of The Simpsons.

 Oscar inspired an Apple Macintosh INIT written by Eric B. Shapiro and shown at the 1989 MacHack conference, featuring a singing animated Oscar that appeared from the trash can when the trash was emptied.
 The hack was so popular that some parents lost the entire contents of their hard disks to preschoolers wanting to see more of Oscar, prompting Shapiro to create a stand-alone application using the same animation and sounds.
 The software was discontinued after Children's Television Workshop sent Shapiro a cease and desist letter.